Shuyuan-Wang/Udacity_ABtesting/README.md

 ## Study Notes

 I took notes of the entire course, along with A/B testing concepts and examples taught in class.
 The notes are in pdf format and hand written.
-For full-sized file, please access it via Google Drive.
+For full-sized file, please access it via Google Drive https://drive.google.com/drive/folders/1xxUAYHrJQQOQflrDRATJptNvHalm9HYe?usp=sharing

 ## Final Project